hkirk/swtafp-slides/slides/09/09-finite-trees.md

 So can we avoid pre-calculation and still keep stack safety?

-Accumulators <!-- .element: class="fragment" -->
+Continuations <!-- .element: class="fragment" -->

 ---

 ## FoldBack

-So the above implementaion with accumulators
+So the above implementaton with accumulators

 ```fsharp
 let descriptionWithAccumulators boxes =